theOGognf/rl8/README.rst

 rlstack: An RL Toolkit for the Sane
 ===================================

-**rlstack** is a simple, high throughput, infinite horizon RL library that can simulate highly parallelized environments, and can train a PPO policy using those highly parallelized environments, achieving around 500k environment transitions (and one policy update) per second using a single, off-the-shelf
+**rlstack** is a high throughput, infinite horizon RL library that can simulate highly parallelized environments, and can train a PPO policy using those highly parallelized environments, achieving around 500k environment transitions (and one policy update) per second using a single, off-the-shelf